angular/components/src/material-experimental/tree/tree.md

 data source input and template, except that its element and attribute selectors will be prefixed with `mat-` instead of `cdk-`.

-There are two types of trees: Flat tree and Nested Tree.
+There are two types of trees: Flat tree and nested tree.
 The DOM structures are different for these two types of trees.

 #### Flat tree